 Reusable straws made out of paper are biodegradable and therefore, way more sustainable and at the same time, provide the same amount of value as a plastic straw.

 Packaging at supermarkets is mostly still monopolized by plastic.
 While we understand that shopping with zero-waste is not always possible or accessible, one way to help prevent this is to firstly use sustainable totes/ reusable shopping bags to carry your items.

 Furthermore, try looking for options that allow refilling of food containers and choose to purchase fruits and vegetables that are loose rather than wrapped in plastic.
 Moreover, an overall mindset of purchasing only those products that you “need” over what you “want”, can help with decreasing wastage.

 Each year, billions of cling film rolls are used across households.
-This common plastic item is extremely complicated to recycle and often ends up in waste disposal zones, where it gives off hazardous, toxic chemicals that go into groundwater and impacts oceanic life.
+This common plastic item is extremely complicated to recycle and often ends up in waste disposal zones, where it gives off hazardous, toxic chemicals that go into the groundwater and impacts oceanic life.
 Thus, try and use old ice cream tubs or old jam jars to store your leftover food.
-Alternatively, consider the use of aluminium tin foil instead.
+Alternatively, consider the use of aluminum tin foil instead.

 Avoid Chewing Gum

 An ingredient listed as “gum base” in many popular chewing gum brands is plastic, and this is exactly why we are often told not to swallow it.
 Look for alternate choices such as mints, organic gums, etc.

 Though the impact of avoiding the purchase of chewing gum packs may seem insignificant, it in fact causes an estimated 100,000 tons of plastic pollution on an annual basis.